braanj/vue2-fundamentals/doc/src/views/HomeView.vue.md

 ## Conclusion

-The `HomeView` component serves as the home page of the application, displaying general content and a list of planets.
-It utilizes other Vue components (`PageSectionContainer` and `PlanetList`) for a modular and organized structure.
-The asynchronous fetching of planet data ensures dynamic content on the home page.
+The `HomeView` component serves as the home page of the application, displaying general content and a list of posts.
+It utilizes other Vue components (`PageSectionContainer` and `PostsList`) for a modular and organized structure.
+The asynchronous fetching of post data ensures dynamic content on the home page.